conjurdemos/Accelerator-DualAccounts/README.md

  - Applications should always fetch a secret from a secrets management system right before using it.
 That helps guarantee the application has an up-to-date secret, but it is not sufficient for several reasons:
    - Some applications require continuous connectivity.
    - Some databases will break a connection on password change.
-   - Due to syncing and caching in secrets management systems, there can be unavoidable lag time (latency) between when the password is changed, and when the new value is available to the application.
+   - Due to syncing and caching in secrets management systems, there can be unavoidable lag time (latency) between the moment the password is changed, and when the new value is available to the application.
- - One method to counter this is to coordinate rotations during a precisely timed change window.
-Most organizations dislike this idea: it’s inconvenient, definitely not foolproof, and some applications can’t be brought down or paused for a change window.
+ - One method to address this is to coordinate rotations during a precisely timed change window.
+But most organizations dislike this idea: it’s inconvenient, definitely not foolproof, and some applications can’t be brought down or paused for a change window.
  - A more automated, simple and foolproof solution is Dual Accounts, supported by the CyberArk Vault.
  - Dual Accounts are similar to a DevOps application deployment model call [Blue/Green Deployments](https://www.redhat.com/en/topics/devops/what-is-blue-green-deployment).
- - See [this explainer video](https://youtu.be/i122iZWKVb0) for a thorough description and demo.
+ - See [this explainer video](https://youtu.be/i122iZWKVb0) for a thorough explanation and demo of Dual Accounts.